 "This recognition is really a reflection of the tremendous work undertaken by my entire department to continually promote diversity and equity in our school system, and I'm very proud to accept it on their behalf," Marshall said in a district news release.

-The newspaper also headlined urban educator Sharon Griffin, chief of schools in Tennessee's Shelby County Schools in Memphis, as having "A Passion for Savform the district's schools that are run by the state," says the Education Week article.
+The newspaper also headlined urban educator Sharon Griffin, chief of schools in Tennessee's Shelby County Schools in Memphis, as having "A Passion for Saving Schools on the Brink."

 Sharon Griffin